NDHall/NCWSS_2021/README.md

 ## 3. InterPro Analysis
 * InterPro is run locally using iprscan5 version 5.47-82.0
-* It uses several programs to predict InterPro Accessions which can be broken down into the following categores
+* It uses several programs to predict InterPro Accessions which can be broken down into the following categories

     1. Sites
         * Conserved Site